Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Main results

 One can verify that the entries of the vector $\taustar_j$ are increasing when viewed along permutation~$\pistar_j$, i.e., that $\taustar_j(\pistar_j(1)) \leq \cdots \leq \taustar_j(\pistar_j(n_j))$.

 For each pair $k, \ell \in [n_j]$, also define the pairwise statistics

 Given that the scores provide noisy information about the unknown permutation, the statistic $\Deltahat^{{\sf sum}}_j(k, \ell)$ provides noisy information about the event $\{ \pistar_j(k) < \pistar_j(\ell) \}$, i.e., a large positive value of $\Deltahat^ {{\sf sum}}_j(k, \ell)$ provides evidence that $\pistar_j(k) < \pistar_j(\ell)$ and a large negative value indicates otherwise.
 Now clearly, the scores are not the sole carriers of information about the unknown permutations; for instance, the statistic $\Deltahat^{\max}_j (k, \ell)$ measures the maximum difference between \emph{individual} entries and a large, positive value of this statistic once again indicates that $\pistar_j(k) < \pistar_j(\ell)$.
 The statistics~\eqref{eq:pair-stats} thus allow us to distinguish pairs of indices, and our algorithm is based on precisely this observation.
+Finally, recall that similarly to before, one may define an antichain of a directed acyclic graph: for any pair of nodes in the antichain, there is no directed path in the graph going from one node to the other.

-Finally, recall that similarly to before, one may define an antichain of a directed graph: for any pair of nodes in the antichain, there is no directed path in the graph going from one node to the other.
 Having set up the necessary notation, we are now ready to describe the algorithm formally.

 \hrulefill

 \underline{\bf Algorithm: Mirsky partition estimator} \begin{enumerate} \item[I.] (Partition estimation): For each $j \in [d]$, perform the following steps: \begin{enumerate} \item[a.]
 Create a directed graph $G'_j$ with vertex set $[n_j]$ and add the edge $u \to v$ if either